mcb/pcf-workshop/README.md

 Congratulations!
 You have successfully pushed your first application to Pivotal Cloud Foundry!

 **Hint:** If you're wondering how the runtime to execute the Java app (Spring MVC) got built for you, have a look at the concept of [buildpacks](http://docs.pivotal.io/pivotalcf/1-7/buildpacks/index.html).
 More specifically, the [Java buildpack](https://github.com/cloudfoundry/java-buildpack).
-Cloud Foundry being a polyglot application platform (Java, node.js. ruby, php, go, python, etc.), you could also push a [docker image](http://docs.pivotal.io/pivotalcf/1-7/concepts/docker.html#push-docker).
+Cloud Foundry being a polyglot application platform (Java, node.js. ruby, php, go, python, etc.), you could also push a [docker image](http://docs.pivotal.io/pivotalcf/1-7/concepts/docker.html#push-docker) (not available on PWS due to security reasons) or a .NET application.

 ## Scaling the app